 The Alaska Education Tax Credit Program provides a tax credit to businesses that make contributions to Alaska universities and accredited nonprofit Alaska two-year and four-year colleges for direct instruction, research, and educational support purposes.
 The tax credit can also be taken for donations to a school district or state-operated vocational technical education and training school for vocational education courses, programs and facilities.
 Donations to school districts for purposes other than vocational education courses, programs and facilities to not qualify.

-Who qualifies?
 If your company pays any of the following taxes to the State of Alaska you may be eligible to claim an Education Tax Credit:

 - Alaska Corporate Income Tax (AS 43.20.011)